-- IV.
-A capital market institution must inform the Authority immediately in writing of any material event or change in its business or operations. - V. A capital market institution must give the Authority prior written notice, or where the event has occurred, written notice as soon as it becomes aware, of: - a proposed reorganisation or business expansion or other change that could have a material impact on the capital market institution's business, risk profile or resources, including, but not limited to, the following: - setting up a new business within a capital market institution's group, or establishing a new branch; - commencing the provision of cross border services into a new territory; - commencing the provision of a new type of product or service; - sale or transfer of any material assets or parts of its business; or - ceasing to undertake a securities business activity, or significantly reducing the scope of any activity. - 2. any significant failure in the capital market institution's systems or controls, including those reported to the capital market institution by the auditor; or - 3. any event related to the capital market institution that results in a material change in its capital adequacy, including: - any action that would result in a material change in the capital market institution's financial resources or financial resources requirements under these Regulations; - the payment of a special or unusual dividend or the repayment of share capital or a subordinated loan; - any proposal under which a member of the capital market institution's group may be considering an action such as the actions mentioned above; - any significant losses, whether recognised or unrecognised. - VI.
+IV.
+A capital market institution must inform the Authority immediately in writing of any material event or change in its business or operations.

+V. A capital market institution must give the Authority prior written notice, or where the event has occurred, written notice as soon as it becomes aware, of:

+- 1. a proposed reorganisation or business expansion or other change that could have a material impact on the capital market institution's business, risk profile or resources, including, but not limited to, the following: - setting up a new business within a capital market institution's group, or establishing a new branch; - commencing the provision of a new type of product or service; - sale or transfer of any material assets or parts of its business; or - ceasing to undertake a securities business activity, or significantly reducing the scope of any activity. - 2. any significant failure in the capital market institution's systems or controls, including those reported to the capital market institution by the auditor; or - 3. any event related to the capital market institution that results in a material change in its capital adequacy, including: - any action that would result in a material change in the capital market institution's financial resources or financial resources requirements under these Regulations; - the payment of a special or unusual dividend or the repayment of share capital or a subordinated loan: - any proposal under which a member of the capital market institution's group may be considering an action such as the actions mentioned above; or - any significant losses, whether recognised or unrecognised. - 4.
+The delegation to a capital market institution to manage a foreign fund as a sub-manager.

+VI.
 A capital market institution must notify the Authority within 2 days of the date of the resignation or dismissal of any of the following persons:

+- 1. CEO or Managing member of the board of directors;

+- 2. CFO:

-- 1. CEO or Managing member of the board of directors; - 2.
-CFO; - 3. member of the board of directors or partner; - 4. senior executives and departments managers; directly related to securities business; - 5. compliance officer; and - 6.
-MLRO.
+- 3. senior executives and departments managers; directly related to securities business;

+- 4. compliance officer; and

+- 5. MLRO.